DV

 Quick verdict

-FBY (YieldMax META Option Income ETF) and META (Meta Platforms, Inc.) are both dividend ETFs, but they take different approaches.
+FBY (YieldMax META Option Income ETF) is an ETF, while META (Meta Platforms, Inc.) is a stock — they take fundamentally different approaches.

 Deep dive